NCGAS/Metagenomic-analysis-workshop/Metagenomic_Analysis/README.md

 **BINNING AND BIN QUALITY REPORTS**

-7. Lets start grouping similar sequences together now, The script binning.sh runs metabat on both the spades and megahit assembly, check to see the script looks right before you submit the job
+7. Lets start grouping similar sequences together now.

+The script binning.sh runs metabat on both the spades and megahit assembly, check to see the script looks right before you submit the job

         qsub binning.sh

 OUTPUT - spades_metabat and megahit_metabat directories that have grouped bins in them

 8. Check bin quality of the bins

 Next once the bins are generated, run the next script to calculate the completeness/taxa for each bins.
 Run the script spades_bin_quality.sh

         qsub spades_bin_quality.sh